-We consider the same rate constants of Section \ref{sub:FullStateFdbk-RandomRates}, and hence, the matrix $\bm{A}$ corresponds to (\ref{eq:AwithRandomRates}).
+We consider the same rate constants given in Section \ref{sub:FullStateFdbk-RandomRates}, and hence, the system matrix $\bm{A}$ is given by (\ref{eq:AwithRandomRates}).
 Thus, the pair ($\bm{A}, \bm{B}$) is stabilizable.
 The PBH test shows also that the pair ($\bm{A}, \bm{C}$) is detectable.
-Similarly to \cite{ilka2022novel}, the weight matrices have been chosen as $\bm{R}_1 = \bm{C}^\top \bm{C}$, $r_2 = 1$, and $\bm{N} = \bm{0}$.
-Thus, the condition (\ref{eq:conditionOfWeightMatrices}) is satisfied.
-By running the Newton's method and the modified Newton's method of \cite{ilka2022novel}, we obtained $\bm{K} = -0.694$ with both algorithms.
-The two methods returned slightly different $\bm{P}$ matrices, but the difference between corresponding entries of the two returned $\bm{P}$ matrices were smaller than 10$^{-7}$, and hence, both methods gave approximately the same $\bm{G}$ = [0, 0.696, 0.698, 0.618].
+As in \cite{ilka2022novel}, the weighting matrices have been chosen as $\bm{R}_1 = \bm{C}^\top \bm{C}$ and $r_2 = 1$.
+Thus, condition (\ref{eq:conditionOfWeightMatrices}) is satisfied.
+By running Newton's method and the modified Newton's method of \cite{ilka2022novel}, we obtained $\bm{K} = -0.694$ with both algorithms.
+The two methods returned slightly different $\bm{P}$ matrices, with the difference between corresponding entries of the two returned $\bm{P}$ matrices being smaller than 10$^{-7}$, and hence, both methods gave approximately the same $\bm{G}$ = [0, 0.696, 0.698, 0.618].
 Furthermore, condition (\ref{eq:AREoutputFdbk}) was satisfied by both methods since the left-hand side of the equality contained entries smaller than 10$^{-7}$.
-The implementation of the closed-loop system (\ref{eq:closedLoopSys}) with testing initial conditions $\bm{x}_0$ = [1, 2, 3, 4]$^\top$ and set-point state $\bm{x}_\text{e}$ = [1, 0, 0, 0.605]$^\top$ gave the results shown in Fig. \ref{fig:outputFdbk_rndRates}.
-The controller stabilizes the translated state to the origin because its goal is to minimize the performance functional (\ref{eq:performanceFunctional}), while for the original state and control input we have that $\lim_{t \to \infty} \bm{x}(t) = \bm{x}_e$ and $\lim_{t \to \infty} u(t) = v_\text{e}$ (remember that $v_\text{e} = 0$ from equation (\ref{eq:setPoint1})).
-In addition, for the state in closed loop it holds that $\bm{x}(t) \ge \geq 0$, which is physically consistent.
+The implementation of the closed-loop system (\ref{eq:closedLoopSys}) with $\hat{\bm{A}} = \bm{A} - \bm{BKC}$, testing initial conditions $\bm{x}_0$ = [1, 2, 3, 4]$^\top$, and set-point state $\bm{x}_\text{e}$ = [1, 0, 0, 0.605]$^\top$ gave the results shown in Fig. \ref{fig:outputFdbk_rndRates}.
+The controller stabilizes the translated state to the origin because its goal is to minimize the performance functional (\ref{eq:performanceFunctional}), while for the original state and control input we have that $\lim_{t \to \infty} \bm{x}(t) = \bm{x}_e$ and $\lim_{t \to \infty} u(t) = v_\text{e}$ (recall that $v_\text{e} = 0$ from equation (\ref{eq:setPoint1})).
+In addition, the closed-loop system state $\bm{x}(t) \ge \geq 0, t \geq 0$, which is physically consistent.